-You will work on a variety of topics using a wide range of activities and authentic materials, helping you to gain confidence and enjoy the experience of learning a foreign language.
-Languages are active, skill based courses, just as music or PE are, so you have to be willing to take an active part, participate fully and take risks.
-We will read books and watch films, use computer based programmes and courses, and learn through games.
+You will study these themes through a variety of topics and grammar, using a wide range of activities and authentic materials, helping you to gain confidence and enjoy the experience of learning a foreign language.
+Languages are active, skill-based courses, so you have to be willing to take an active part, participate fully and take risks.

 You may have the opportunity to go on exchanges and trips to France or Spain.